0xbrock/UTCtoLocalAngularJS/README.md

-# utcto-local-angular-js
+# UTCtoLocalAngularJS

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.0.
+This example uses a filter to implement the code from <a href="/0xbrock/UTCtoLocalJS">UTCtoLocalJS</a>.

 ## Build & development